+Net loss on equity securities (other) in the third quarter of 2024 was an impairment of an equity security.
 Net gain on equity securities (level 1) in the prior year consisted of the change in fair value and gain on sale of shares of PTC Inc. (PTC) common stock (PTC Shares).
 As of September 30, 2023, all PTC Shares have been sold.